 Christopher Newport was a member of the USA South Athletic Conference from 1972-2012, and through 2014 as an affiliate member of the league for football.
-Starting in the 2015 season, CNU football became an affiliate member of the New Jersey Athletic Conference, one of the top Division III football conferences in the nation.
+Starting in the 2015 season, Christopher Newport football became an affiliate member of the New Jersey Athletic Conference, one of the top Division III football conferences in the nation.

-As a measure of the overall strength of CNU's athletics program, the University won the USA South/Dixie Conference President's Cup, symbolic of the top overall athletics program, for the last 16 years and 22 of 28 years to end its tenure in the league.
-Now a member of the Capital, CNU captured its first Richard C. Cook All-Sports Award in 2014, compiling 183.5 points to win the overall all-sports crown.
+As a measure of the overall strength of Christopher Newport University's athletics program, the University won the USA South/Dixie Conference President's Cup, symbolic of the top overall athletics program, for the last 16 years and 22 of 28 years to end its tenure in the league.
+Now a member of the Capital, Christopher Newport captured its first Richard C. Cook All-Sports Award in 2014, compiling 183.5 points to win the overall all-sports crown.
 In 2017-18, the Captains captured their fourth All-Sports Trophy in just five years in the Capital Athletic Conference, while sweeping all three awards (All-Sports, Mens, and Women's), for the second time.

 As part of the University experience, the Department of Athletics contributes to learning, fosters the development of community and emphasizes student persistence.
 The department promotes the development of student leadership, teamwork, health and well-being.
-Moreover, the department directly supports student recruitment and builds positive recognition of CNU.
+Moreover, the department directly supports student recruitment and builds positive recognition of Christopher Newport University.
 To accomplish its mission, the department offers a program of 22 varsity intercollegiate sports and a variety of intramural activities and recreational sports.
+The Office of Recreational Services (CNURec) was founded in the fall of 2005 and is comprised of the program areas of Intramural Sports, Sports Clubs and Outdoor Adventure & Recreation (OAR).
+Intramural Sports and Sport Clubs have grown tremendously over the years with over 1500 participants engaging in various activities on campus.
+OAR offers various outdoor recreational activities and adventure trips, and has gained great interest from the student body.